merrychap/shellen/README.md

 ## Pictures
 Just a little bunch of pictures

-Just the example of using the tool.
+Example of using the tool.
 <p align="center">
   <img src="screens/use.png">
 </p>